Chenopodium nuttalliae

-Biology
+The plant is native to Mexico and has a number of culinary uses.

+Description

+The plant grows upright branches with red tinted green leafy stems.
+Huauzontle stems superficially resemble baby broccoli, although the stems are much thinner, and support fewer of the leaves.

-Huazontles have a polyploid genome, similar to quinoa.
-In 2024, researchers published the genome of an accession of huazontle from Puebla, Mexico.
+Huauzontles have a polyploid genome, similar to quinoa.
+In 2024, researchers published the genome of an accession of huauzontle from Puebla, Mexico.

-Culinary use
+Distribution and habitat

+The species is native to Mexico.
+Like amaranth, it is very resistant to cold and dry climates, and grows even in poor soil.

+Uses

 As with other members of the goosefoot family, the leaves, branches, flowers (inflorescence), and seeds of huauzontle are all edible.
 The plant is used both as a herb and as a vegetable in Mexican cuisine.
 While it is eaten throughout Mexico, it is most commonly consumed in the center of the country, especially in the states of Tlaxcala, Mexico, Guerrero, Morelos, and in the south of Mexico City.
+With a high nutritional content, it serves as a grain alternative in regions with difficulties sowing other types of cereals.

 One popular dish is huauzontle pancakes stuffed with cheese and topped with tomato sauce.
 Alternatively, huauzontles can be encased in an egg batter and deep-fried with a stick of salty Mexican cheese.
 Huauzontle is used to season salads, ahuautles in pasilla sauce, and beef fillets.
 The mature seeds can also be ground into flour to make tortillas.

 Like quinoa, another plant in the genus Chenopodium, huauzontle contains saponins, albeit in lesser quantities.
 While saponins are toxic to humans, huauzontle contains such small amounts that they pose no risk.
 Additionally, saponins are difficult for the human body to absorb, and are mostly rendered inactive when cooked.